GustavHenning/pix2billions/README.md

 # How do I use it?

-The jar file in this repository (pix2billions.jar in the root directory) takes the paths of images and outputs the map equivalents in the same directory.
+The jar file in this repository (<a href="https://github.com/GustavHenning/pix2billions/releases/">pix2billions.jar</a> in the root directory) takes the paths of images and outputs the map equivalents in the same directory.
 Naming convention for the output of image.png is map-image.png

 Make sure you dont forget to install java and any other dependencies to run jar files first.